rehartley/SilentDuck/README.md

 Error Recovery:
 --------------

+*(In a pure OTP system, this next technique might be used, but for derived keys from a keys haring scheme, they might not)*

 It may be the case that a procedural error in the manual encryption process is made, and the sender accidentally performs the decryption step (adding the key) instead of the encryption step (subtracting it).
 A "AAAAA" check group is often added to the front of a message before encoding specifically to catch this kind of error, since it becomes a "00000" check group once encoded — the recipient expects to see it fall out on decryption, confirming the right key page was used:

 ```